 This post contains referral links for these products.
 As an Amazon Associate I earn from qualifying purchases.
 It does not cost you extra to purchase through my links.

-Mystery Books like Nancy Drew for Tween Girls
+Clean Mystery Books like Nancy Drew for Tween Girls

 The Doll People by Ann M. Martin